- Do I have a drug / alcohol problem?

 Who can apply for rehab funding with the NHS?

+In some cases it is still possible for the NHS or social services to fund your stay in a private rehab clinic.
 All UK residents should have the option of addiction treatment through the NHS at community based rehab or private residential rehab, which is free at the point of delivery.
 In order to qualify for NHS funding at a residential rehab clinic you may have to show that you have explored local community-based treatment options first.
 Your GP can refer you to your nearest alcohol and drug action team.
 Accessing residential rehab this way may take a number of weeks, depending on the willingness of your local addiction team to fund your treatment.

 Pros and cons